monarch-initiative/SvAnna/docs/index.rst

-svann: Annotation of Structural Variants in VCF files
+SvAnna: Annotation of Structural Variants in VCF files
 =====================================================

-svann
+SvAnna
 ~~~~~

 This application annotates structural variants in VCF files, focussing specifically on long-read WGS analysis